for further information.

 For Hamilton property owners:

-See also Plumbing & Drainage (in FAQs section).
+See also Plumbing & Drainage (in FAQs section)

 Solar Water Heating

-See Solar Installations page.
+See Solar Installations page for further information.

 Specified Intended Life

 Specified intended life, in relation to a building, means the period of time (less than 50 years), as stated in an application for a building consent or in the consent itself, for which the building is proposed to be used for its intended use.